-Inclusive Curriculum Module Survey: Guidance
+Inclusive Curriculum Tool: Guidance

-13. Teaching and learning delivery
+15. Teaching and learning delivery

-13.1 Teaching anticipates students with disabilities, and strategies or adjustments are in place to support participation (e.g. accessible spaces, microphones/headsets, session outlines, accessible online tools, alternative arrangements where necessary).
-While it's essential to be aware of and implement reasonable adjustments, and good practice to meet with any student requiring reasonable adjustments to discuss their particular support needs, the University also has an anticipatory duty to support students with disabilities.
-This means acting on the assumption that your class will include students with disabilities.
-In practice, this means things like: visiting your teaching space in advance to check it is accessible and requesting an alternative if it isn't, always using the microphone provided, sharing learning materials in advance, following best practice for accessibility in presentations re. font, colour etc., using a session outline so students are aware of any participatory elements coming up in your session (e.g. think, pair, share), and offering thinking time before asking for responses (I'll just give you a minute to think about that).
+15.1 Teaching anticipates students with disabilities, and strategies or adjustments are in place to support participation.
+Examples: microphones or headsets, session outlines, accessible online tools, etc.

+While it's essential to be familiar with the support needs of students taking your module (via their Student Support Information Sheet), and good practice to meet with any student requiring reasonable adjustments to discuss their support needs, the University also has an anticipatory duty to support students with disabilities.

+Assume your class will include students with disabilities.
+In practice, this means things like:

+- always use any microphone provided, or if online, use a headset (clearer audio). - share learning materials in advance - follow best practice for accessibility in presentations re. font, colour etc. - provide a session outline so students are aware of any participatory elements coming up in your session (e.g. think, pair, share) - offer thinking time before asking for responses (I'll just give you a minute to think about that).

 Often, all students benefit from these measures, not just those with disabilities.

 Also, following principles of Universal Design for Learning, try to offer choice: multiple ways for students to access materials, participate, and express themselves.

+Be mindful that not all students disclose a disability, and some students come from cultures or backgrounds which are not typically open about disability so may not share their support needs.
+Our anticipatory duty applies, regardless of disclosure.

-13.2 The module is designed flexibly to take into account mature students, disabled students, parents, commuters, part-time students, and those who may be in a different time zone.
+15.2 The module is designed flexibly to consider: mature students, disabled students, parents, commuters, part-time students, and those who may be in a different time zone.

-Your module fits within an existing or proposed programme, so there will be limits to how flexible you are able to be, but where you have options, aim to build in as much flexibility as you can from the list below:
+Your module fits within an existing or proposed programme, so there will be limits to how flexible you are able to be, but where you have options, aim to build in as much flexibility as you can.
+Flexible course design may include elements of: